braden-foxcroft/braden-foxcroft/README.md

 Hi, I’m Braden Foxcroft.

-I'm a fourth-year university student, majoring in Computer Science at the University of Calgary.
+I'm a recent university graduate.
+(BSc Computer Science, University of Calgary.)

 I'm interested in how new tools and programming languages can be used to enable people to better realize their visions.